Vonage-Community/workshop-messages-rails-le_wagon_tokyo/README.md

 5. In the repo directory, run `rails s`
 6. Navigate to `localhost:3000` and make some Message requests by submitting the form.
     - Try swapping out the `send_with_net_http` invocation on line 9 of the `SmsController` for `send_with_faraday` or `send_with_vonage_sdk`

+📝 Note: Phone number should include the international dialing code (e.g. 81 for Japan, 44 for UK, etc.)